Movieguide Awards: The Grace Award for Acting

 The Grace Award for Most Inspiring Performances in Movies and Television are given to the best, most inspiring performances demonstrating God's grace and love towards us as humans being.

 The Genesis Award

 In the 2020 Movieguide Awards, the Genesis Award was given to movies or television programs that promoted the blessings that the animal kingdom provides to humankind.

 Most Inspirational Independent Movie and Streaming/Television

 In the 2023 Movieguide Awards, awards were given to the most inspirational independent movie, and the most independent streaming/television program.

-Best Documentary Award
+The Aletheia Award

-In the 2025 Movieguide Awards, an award was given to the best documentary.
+The Aletheia Award is given to the Best Documentary.

 The Kairos Prize

 Established by Movieguide in 2005, the purpose of the Kairos Prize for Beginning and Established Screenwriters is to further the influence of moral and spiritual values within the film and television industries.
 Seeking to promote a spiritually uplifting, redemptive worldview, the prize was founded to inspire first-time and beginning screenwriters to produce compelling, entertaining, spiritually uplifting scripts that result in a greater increase in either man's love or understanding of God.
 Each year, at least $30,000 in prizes is given out to the winning screenwriters.

 The 2017 film All Saints, from Sony Pictures, was the first Kairos Prize Finalist to be released nationwide by a major studio.